googleinterns/kevin-grosman-2020/README.md

 3. 'click;text_displayed' to click on a view on the screen which has text_displayed as a substring of the text currently visible on it.
 4. 'clickImage;text_description' to click a view without text which has text_description as a substring of its description.
-(One might be able to guess this, and if one is wrong, the script will return an error message with the descriptions of images to choose from).
+(One might be able to guess this, but if one is wrong, the script will return an error message with the descriptions of images to choose from).